philipqnguyen/data-structures/README.md

 ht.set('hello') # This will hash the word and place into the table. ht.get('hello') # will find the word 'hello' and return the reversed version.
 ```

+## Deduplicate a Doubly Linked List

+There are tests included to check for duplication in a doubly linked list.
+It uses a HashTable to track if an exisitng number is already in the hash.

+First, initiate a new doubly linked list with a size (number of nodes) as argument: `l = List.new 200`.
+This will create 200 nodes with each containing a random value between 0 through 99.

+`l.deduplicate` will deduplicate the doubly linked list and return the new values in an array.